Johnson County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit Valid Until Hearing or Suspension Begins: After your arrest, you should have received a temporary driving permit.
-This permit is valid for 40 days from the date of your arrest.
-It allows you to drive until your ALR hearing or until the suspension period begins, whichever comes first.
+• Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
+This permit is valid until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing

-- Refusal Penalty: Refusing to submit to a breath or blood test carries a harsher penalty.
-In Texas, a first-time refusal results in a license suspension of 180 days.
+Refusing to submit to a breath or blood test carries a longer license suspension under Texas's implied consent laws.

 The ALR/Administrative Hearing